 Listening Ear Counselling & Consultancy Pte Ltd

 At Listening Ear Counselling & Consultancy Pte.
-Ltd., we understand that grief is not just about saying goodbye—it’s about finding a way to live with the memories and emotions that follow.
-Our registered grief and bereavement counsellors provide a safe, empathetic space to explore your feelings, honour your loss, and rebuild your sense of self.
-Grief often comes in waves—sometimes calm, sometimes stormy—but you don’t have to face them alone.
+Ltd., we recognise that grief isn’t about simply saying goodbye—it’s about learning to live with the memories, the absence, and the emotional weight that remains.
+Our trained grief and bereavement counsellors provide a safe and empathetic space where you can express your feelings, honour your loss, and gently begin to rebuild your sense of self.

 Common Emotions in Grief